 Today, studies reveal that only 5% of residents have never experienced or witnessed neglect.
 This has been allowed to happen for too long.
 Enough is enough.

 When a family decides to commit a loved one into a nursing home, it is one of the most important decisions that family can make: you are trusting the nursing home with your loved one’s life.
-Unfortunately, this makes the reality all too problematic: nursing homes often do not provide the care they are paid to provide.
+Unfortunately, this makes the reality all too problematic: nursing homes and assisted living facilities often do not provide the care they are paid to provide.

 Nursing home residents are vulnerable – they are an easy target.
 Nursing home staff that are guilty of negligence or abuse often believe that the residents’ fragility, forgetfulness, and/or inability to fight back means they can get away with it.
 Our nursing home abuse attorneys fight to hold them to account.